Chetan3327/takeuforward/Readme.md

 # TUF (SDE Intern) Hiring Task
 ![demo](image.png)

-This Project is a web application for the task given for TUF (SDE Intern) Hiring Task.
+This Project is a web application given as a task in TUF (SDE Intern) Hiring.
 I had to implement mainly two pages:

 1. Code submission page: used mainly monaco editor and judge0 api for code compilation.